b-lukaszuk/BS_wJ_eng/contents/cheque.md

 Otherwise we split it into hundreds (`h`) and tens part (`t`, actually it may also contain units and teens).
 We start building our `result` by transcribing the hundreds part (`result::Str = getEngNumeralUpto99(n) * " hundred"`).
-When appropriate (`t != 0`) we append the transcript for the tens part separated with `"and"` (British English convention) to our `result`.
+When appropriate (`t != 0`) we append the transcript for the tens separated with `"and"` (British English convention) to our `result`.

-Time for test.
+Time for a test.

 ```jl
 s = """